AlgorexHealth/hcc-python/README.md

 of *what* declaratively and eschews an imperative *how* for the datalog engine.

 This effective severing of knowledge from implemenation can yield surprising smaller code which may have higher maintenance characteristics.
-Consider these rules which effectively capture the notion of hierarchilaization (the 'H' in HCC):
+Consider these rules which effectively capture the notion of hierarchicalization (the 'H' in HCC):

 ```python
   beneficiary_icd(B,ICD,Type) <= (Diag.beneficiary[D] == B) & (Diag.icdcode[D]==ICD) & (Diag.codetype[D]==Type)